 Memorable Manitobans: Anne Smigel (1914-2008)

-Over the years, she was actively involved in many service organizations, receiving the Alpha Omega Alumnae Woman of the Year Award, a City of Winnipeg Community Service Award (?), and the Centennial Medal for teaching excellence.
-She received an Honorary Degree of Doctor of Laws from the University of Manitoba in 2004.
-She was a founding member of Altrusa International of Winnipeg and she served as the first Canadian Governor of Altrusa International, District 7 from 1980 to 1982.
-She planned and promoted education and health with projects at the Blessed Virgin Mary Church, Holy Family Nursing Home, Millennium Library, University of Manitoba, University of Winnipeg, and other literary foundations.
+Over the years, she was actively involved in many service organizations.
+She was a founding member of the Altrusa Club of Winnipeg and she served as the first Canadian Governor of Altrusa International, District 7 (1980-1982).
+She planned and promoted education and health with projects at the Blessed Virgin Mary Church, Holy Family Home, Millennium Library, and other literary foundations.
+Her donation to the Taras Shevchenko Foundation inaugurated the Kobzar Literary Award that was given for the first time in 2006.
 After her retirement she had two art exhibitions at Fleet Galleries in Winnipeg.

 She died at Winnipeg on 10 February 2008 and was buried in the All Saints Cemetery.